FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 # Würfeln

+Würfeln is a game for 2-6 players and takes about 30min to play.
+The rules are rather simple, the game is fast and luck is a main factor to winning the game.

-Bet on your roll outcome and receive or pay rocks.
+The game in short: Bet on your roll outcome and receive or pay rocks.
 Beware of the 🦄.
-The first player with no rocks left loses the round.
+The first player with no rocks left loses the game.
 All other players keep their rocks.
-Bet on the 🦄 and play another round.

-Winner is whoever has the most rocks after an agreed amount of rounds.
+Bet on the 🦄 and play another game.
+Winner is whoever has the most rocks after an agreed amount of games (default=10).
 If all rocks are gone from the central stash the game ends early.

 Below is an overview of how the game is setup and played.